Let’s get to the point right now — shall we?

 So, is professional branding for you?

 If you have a budget that does not include marketing, then you should go the DIY route or an online logo contest.
-The free design resources and limited online graphic design services are great solutions for businesses who have the time and creative talent.

 How much does ongoing branding and marketing cost?